Amethyst-szs/MoonFlow/MoonFlow/docs/text/tags.md

 [^1]: [Furigana](https://en.wikipedia.org/wiki/Furigana) is a Japanese reading aid which adds additional kana to indicate pronunciation
 [^2]: The grammar tag is not fully understood, mostly but not exclusively appears in Korean
-[^3]: Dynamic controller icons will change and adapt based on what controller the player is using (Joy-Con, Pro-Con, Single Joy-Con, etc..)
+[^3]: Dynamic controller icons will change and adapt based on what controller the player is using (Joy-Con, Pro-Con, Single Joy-Con, etc.)
 [^4]: Replacement format tags require additional exefs code

 ## Wheel